spheroidon/libretcg/CONTRIBUTING.md

    - **Description**: Explain the reasoning behind the suggestion, any impact on gameplay, and how it would enhance the overall experience.

 3. **Suggestions for New Cards**
-   - For suggestions of new cards to be added to the game, submit them as a GitHub issue under the `New Card Suggestion` label.
+   - For suggestions of new cards to be added to the game, submit them as a GitHub issue under the `New Card` label.
    - **Title**: The name of the new card.
    - **Description**: Provide details on the card's health, action, power, and how it integrates into the game’s current balance.
    - **Image**: If you have a proposed image for the card, attach it as a file in the issue.
 If possible, include the design file (PSD) and any additional resources to support the visual design.